Frost Protection

 Maximum plan

 : Add heat to the tent.
-You will need a 50’ extension cord and a small space heater.
+You will need an extension cord and a small space heater.
 A space heater will raise the tent’s internal temperature several degrees, which will protect the vine if temperatures dip to 32 degrees.
 There are also portable gas heaters.
 Buy a remote thermometer and place the sending unit in the tent enclosure and you will be able to see exactly what the internal temperature is.
-Remote thermometers are the best defense against a freeze–and cost only
+Remote thermometers will permit you to see what the temperature is in the tented trellis from the comfort of your home.
+They are the best defense against a freeze–and cost only

 $20.
 Buy it here.